RossLote/legendary-memory/README.md

 `dotnet ef database update 0 && dotnet ef database update`

-I normally wouldn't recommend dropping databases just for re-seeding but for this demo I think it's acceptable.
+I normally wouldn't recommend dropping database tables just for re-seeding but for this demo I think it's acceptable.

 ## Documentation
 To access the swagger documentation start the dev server and visit `http://localhost:5000/`